mathphreak/node-steamcmd/readme.md

 ### steamcmd.download([opts])
-Downloads SteamCMD for the current OS into `opts.binDir`
+Downloads SteamCMD for the current OS into `opts.binDir` unless `opts.binDir` already exists and is accessible.

 ### steamcmd.touch([opts])
-Runs SteamCMD and immediately exits
+Ensures SteamCMD is usable by running it with no arguments and exiting.

 ### steamcmd.prep([opts])
-Downloads SteamCMD and runs it
+Runs `download([opts])`, waits briefly to avoid `EBUSY`, then runs `touch([opts])`.

 ### steamcmd.getAppInfo(appid[, opts])
-Asks SteamCMD to get the app info for the given app
+Asks SteamCMD to get the latest app info for the given app.

 ### steamcmd.updateApp(appid, installDir[, opts])
-Asks SteamCMD to install/update the given app to the given **ABSOLUTE** directory.
-Throws a TypeError if installDir is not absolute.
+Asks SteamCMD to install/update the given app to the given **absolute** directory.
+Throws a `TypeError` if `installDir` is not absolute.
+Returns `true` if the update succeeded or `false` if it wasn't required.
+If SteamCMD's stdout isn't recognized, throws it as an error.

 ## Configuration